Environmental Studies Faculty

 Aquaculture, Aquatic biology, Animal behavior, Ecology

-Adam Fuller has a split position at Feather River College, teaching in the Environmental studies program and managing the fish hatchery.
+Adam Fuller has a split position at Feather River College, teaching in the Environmental Studies Program and managing our on campus fish hatchery.
 Adam arrived at FRC in 2015 after completing his Ph.D. research on the social interactions of fishes.
-He has maintained a wide variety of temperate and tropical fish species in captivity, and has studied aquatic biology in a variety of habitats including the streams and swamps of the southeastern United States, coastal California and Massachussets, Central American lakes, and the tropical South Pacific.
+He has maintained a wide variety of temperate and tropical fish species in captivity, and has studied aquatic biology in a variety of habitats including the streams and swamps of the southeastern United States, coastal California and Massachusetts, Central American lakes, and the tropical South Pacific.

 Associate Faculty